 a) The company was founded in the year of 1992 (Correct)

 b) The company were founded in the year of 1992 (Incorrect)

+There are some nouns which are always followed by singular verb.
+These include- Poetry, Machinery, Ethics, Mathematics, Physics, Classics, Innings, Stationery, News, Abuse, Economics, Business.